inkVerb/VIP/501-shell/Lesson-09.md

 **This AJAX setup works and demonstrates many uses of JavaScript**

-- AJAX is a JavaScript subject; we won't dive too deep into AJAX in this PHP course
+- AJAX is a JavaScript subject; we won't dive too deep into JavaScript in this PHP course
-- Part of code philosophy involves "the least load time"
+- Part of code philosophy involves "using the least load time"
   - Is it less to download if we use AJAX?
   - Is it less to download if we just reload the page?
   - Is it too confusing to reload the page?